ts-x4/jzIntv_on_RetroPie/README.md

 ## Launch Scripts (.sh)

 ###### Required
 Save to `/home/pi/RetroPie/roms/intellivision`.
 Each launch script includes run parameters best suited to a specific subset of Intellivision games.
-Launch scripts are assigned to games in the next section below.
+Launch scripts are assigned to games in the section below.

 ## Runcommand Options (emulators.cfg)

 ###### Required
 Add individual lines to `/opt/retropie/configs/all/emulators.cfg` from this file as needed, or manually add using the [Runcommand Launch Menu](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) for each game.

+Each game has been assigned to a specific launch script (.sh) based on on my testing with an Xbox 360 Controller.
+My goal was to map the Intellivision 16-button inputs in a way that made sense with modern controllers, present jzIntv with the appropriate input parameters, and allow it to capture analog joystick movements in the cleanest fashion by reducing dead-zone related drift.

+(WIP: game sensitivity, colors, names)

 ## Custom Palette Files (.gfx)